traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 | - Battery

-^ Camera is taking a picture every couple seconds
+^ Camera is taking a picture

 ^ Camera is attached to rpi

-^ RPI is running NodeJS & tensorflowjs and an image recognition model that determines what it sees in the picture
+^ RPI is running NodeJS, tensorflowjs, image recognition model

 ^ After the ML model on the pi determines how many people it sees, it sends this info to an arduino.